purefiprotocol/token/README.md

 ## Payment plan with fixed date unlocks

-Designed for vesting tokens with that unlocks on exact dates.
+The payment plan is designed for vesting tokens that unlock on exact dates.

 ## Payment plan with linear unlocks

-Designed for vesting tokens with a cliff and linear unlock every `period` of time with exact percentage until 100% unlocked.
+The payment plan is designed for vesting tokens with a cliff, and linear unlock every time (specified by the `period` parameter) with exact percentage until 100% are unlocked.

 ## Farming contract

 PureFi farming is designed to reward a fixed amount of tokens per block.
-Therefore APY would be dynamic and based amount of users that staked their tokens on the Farming contract.
-Supports farming in mulpiple pools with different liquidity tokens.
+Therefore, APY would be dynamic and based on users who staked their tokens on the Farming contract.
+The farming contract supports farming in multiple pools with different liquidity tokens